yonsei-sslab/XBA/README.md

 After activating the python virtual environment, you should be able to run any commands or scripts presented below.

 ### Dataset
 For XBA to learn useful embeddings, software composing our training dataset must have (i) multi-platform support and (ii) platform-specific code blocks.
 We chose open-source software from the top Github repositories that are widely used and satisfy the criteria.
 Selected software covers a broad range of software disciplines; *SQLite3* (database), *OpenSSL* (network), *cURL* (file transfer), *Httpd* (webserver), *libcrypto* (crypto library), *glibc* (standard library).
-We used IDA Pro to extract the graph representation of each binary that is stored in `data` directory.
+We used IDA Pro to extract the graph representations of each binary and stored them in the `data` directory.

 If users want to run XBA on different binaries, they have to first convert a binary into a proper input format (*i.e.*, Binary Disassembly Graph) that is specified in the paper.
 Required files for binary disassembly graph should be structured like the above `data` directory structure.
 The data preprocessing is quite tricky here and we do not provide functionality for the data preprocessing.
 Thus we recommend you start with and be familiar with the data that we've already preprocessed and put in the `data` directory.